SAVE THE DATE! Savannah Traffick Jam Sat, Jan 30, 2021

 Interactive seminars designed to strengthen leadership and build teams.

-The three forms of human trafficking that exist are categorized as labor trafficking, sex trafficking, and indentured servitude.
-Surprisingly, the average of entry seen at all levels is 13 years for girls and boys.
+The three forms of human trafficking are categorized as labor trafficking, sex trafficking, and indentured servitude.
+Surprisingly, the average age of entry seen at all levels is 13 years for girls and boys.
 In fact, more than 300,000 people remain trapped in the life of labor exploitation or forced prostitution within our borders.
 The majority of these victims are citizens and legal permanent residents.

 TEDx Talk: The numbers associated with human sex trafficking are staggering, but the lives of victims and survivors are what stay with us.
 Kanani Titchen M.D. reveals her experiences as a physician whose interactions with trafficked patients opened her eyes to a parallel world previously unseen.
 Kanani Titchen MD, is an Adolescent Medicine fellow at the Children’s Hospital at Montefiore, Bronx, New York.